‘Logan’ After-Credits Scene: Find Where Spoilers Of ‘Logan’ Sequel Are Hidden

 — VANITY FAIR (@VanityFair) March 2, 2017

 There will likely be a huge crowd waiting to see Logan on its opening weekend.
-As Deadline noted, there appears to be huge demand for the R-rated superhero movie after Deadpool showed just how popular that format can be.
+As Deadline noted, there appears to be a huge demand for the R-rated superhero movie after Deadpool showed just how popular that format could be.

 “Yesterday, we reported that Logan, sans Japan, is bound to post at least a $170M global opening.
 China could push that opening higher.
 Fox sees $65M stateside; rivals say it will break $70M.
 What many trackers are counting on is for Logan to post the second-best opening opening in the Wolverine series after 2009’s X-Men Origins: Wolverine($85M).
 Director James Mangold returns as director after helming 2013’s part two The Wolverine.
 The two Wolverine movies have made $787.8M, and Logan should take the spinoff trilogy past the $1 billion mark during its global run.”

-So while there may not be an after-credits scene in Logan, fans of the Wolverine series may still be able to see more of the story — just with a different person in the lead role.
+So, while there may not be an after-credits scene in Logan, fans of the Wolverine series may still be able to see more of the story; just with a different person in the lead role.

 [Featured Image by 20th Century Fox]